 - C: This one really grew on me.
-A few distilleries with this light, bourbon-matured chalky style come to mind – Glencadam and Tomintoul for example – though I’ve not had many Tamnavulin of this ilk, nor indeed, much Tamnavulin.
+A few distilleries with this light, bourbon-matured chalky style come to mind – Glencadam and Tomintoul for example – though I’ve not had many Tamnavulin of this ilk, nor indeed, much Tamnavulin period.

 Scores 90 points.

-Already flying high, we are poised to takes off.
+Already flying high, we are poised to take off.
 See Part 2 HERE